Finding the right Thanksgiving charcuterie board style can be frustrating when you want it to look beautiful yet still have enough food for everyone.

 Best Meats, Crackers, And Fruits To Use On A Charcuterie Board

-Selecting meats, cheeses and fruits are crucial to any charcuterie board.
+Selecting meats, cheese, and fruits is crucial to any charcuterie board.
 You want all of these flavors to pair well together!

 Cured Meats To Include: